vijaymathew/nex/docs/book/part_IV_17.md

 end
 ```

-`Topic_Node` carries two invariants worth examining. `label_present` ensures that every node in the tree has a non-empty label — a node with no label is a structural placeholder masquerading as a content-bearing element, and the invariant rejects it. `no_self_child` ensures that a node does not list itself as a child — the minimal check against a trivially cyclic structure that would cause any traversal to loop.
+`Topic_Node` carries two invariants worth examining. `label_present` ensures that every node in the tree has a non-empty label — a node with no label is a structural placeholder masquerading as an element that carries content, and the invariant rejects it. `no_self_child` ensures that a node does not list itself as a child — the minimal check against a trivially cyclic structure that would cause any traversal to loop.

 `find_label` demonstrates the branching search that trees make possible.
 The comparison at each level directs the search toward the relevant subtree.
 In this three-node sketch, the depth is fixed at two and the cost is constant.
 In a full implementation over a balanced tree with a million nodes, the same logic would require at most twenty comparisons.
 A linear scan over a million elements would require up to a million.
 The invariant is what makes that difference real: without the ordering rule, the branching decision at each node is meaningless, and the search degenerates to a scan.